Lightning-AI/pytorch-lightning/.github/BECOMING_A_CORE_CONTRIBUTOR.md

 - Help out with critical bugs.
 Nobody likes bugs so you'll be a hero if you fix them!

-### Pull requests
+### Pull requests (PRs)

 - Pull requests are the evolutionary mechanism of Lightning, so quality is extremely important.
 Make sure contributors adhere to the guidelines described in the [contributing section](CONTRIBUTING.md#Pull-request).

-- Some other PRs are for people who want to get involved and add something unnecessary.
+- Some PRs are from people who want to get involved and try to add something unnecessary.
 We do want their help though!
 So don’t approve the PR, but direct them to a Github issue that they might be interested in helping with instead!

 - Provide strong and valuable feedback during reviews.
 This is expected both when reviewing community PRs as well as PRs from other core contributors.
+  Even if you are not part of core yet, you can still review and approve PRs.
+This will show us your abilities.

 ### Diversity